skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/pages/temp.md

 ## Collaboration with existing groups

-We expect this team’s work to be highly collaborative.
+We expect this team's work to be highly collaborative.
 The team will be joining a preexisting modernization effort undertaken by several groups within CMS, a USDS team, as well as a team already highly familiar with the shared systems.
 The Modern Payment Services teams should identify